TACC/Core-Portal/README.md

     docker exec -it core_portal_cms /bin/bash
     python3 manage.py migrate
     python3 manage.py collectstatic --noinput
-    python3 manage.py createsuperuser
+    python3 manage.py createsuperuser  # Unless you will only login with your TACC account

-Finally, create a home page in the CMS.
+You may optionally create sample pages in the CMS at https://cep.test/.

 *NOTE*: TACC VPN or physical connection to the TACC network is required to log-in to CMS using LDAP, otherwise the password set with `python3 manage.py createsuperuser` is used